 See our guides to how much each flooring type typically costs:

-What are some of the most popular types of flooring in Montgomery?
+What's the most popular flooring material in Montgomery?

 According to local data, most Montgomery homes use more than one flooring material.
 However, tile is ultimately the most popular choice.